davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

     3: FLP
   </h1>
 </center>
-## When the Going Gets Tough, the Tough Prove the Going's Too Tough ... and Give Up
+## When the Going Gets Tough, the Tough Prove the Going's Actually Pretty Tough ... and Give Up

 Before a working consensus algorithm was discovered, people chewed through this problem just as you might have during the intermission above.
 And they kept running into the same dead end, over and over.
 They could make an algorithm that provided all the consensus properties, and even still make it *usually* fault tolerant, but there'd always be that one case, one little window of vulnerability where one node crashing brings the entire algorithm to a standstill.